TEAMMATES/teammates/docs/design/architecture.md

 <puml src="../diagrams/LogicComponent.puml"/>

-The `Logic` component handles the business logic of TEAMMATES, including validating business constraints, sanitizing input from the UI, and integrating with third-party services such as email providers.
+The `Logic` component handles the business logic of TEAMMATES, including validating business constraints, sanitizing input from the UI, resolving authenticated users from OIDC identities, and integrating with third-party services such as email providers.

 Package overview: